-For years he worked as a freelance photographer and journalist.
-From October 2016 to December 2018 he was a news and politics editor at HuffPost Germany.
-Since December 2019 he is a politics editor at WEB.DE/GMX News.
+For years Marco has been working as a freelance photographer and journalist.
+From October 2016 to December 2018 he has been a news and politics editor at HuffPost Germany, and from December 2019 to July 2022 a politics editor at WEB.DE/GMX News.
 Since August 2022, he is the executive director of the Swiss-German NGO Libereco – Partnership for Human Rights, which is working to protect human rights in Belarus and Ukraine.

 Marco started Ostblog in 2007 (first under the name Unblogbar, since 2012 under its current name).
 He is a member of the Network for Reporting on Eastern Europe (n-ost).

 Philipp Lausberg was born in Munich and spent his childhood years in the complacent atmosphere of 1990s Upper Bavaria.
 On holidays one would go to the Toscana or the South of France rather than Siberia or the Donbass.
 But impressed by the intensity of music and history of Russia and inspired by a multilingual family friend he took up learning Russian at the age of 16.
 In the same year he visited a friend in winterly Eastern Ukraine.
 Snowy Kharkiv was in a pitiful state at the time, but the warmth of the people and the craziness of his experiences there have pulled him back to the post-Soviet space time and again.